dmore/storm-topology-dsl/README.md

 }
 ```

-There are also symbolic (sic!) versions of the same method available.
+There are also symbolic (sic!) versions of the same methods available.

 ```scala
 import com.mariussoutier.storm.topology._